 Bloom Time: Late summer and fall

-Fuchsia boliviana is a medium evergreen shrub with large, hairy mid-green leaves and red petioles.
-It grows up to 13.1 feet (4 m) tall.
-It has large, up to 8 inches (20 cm) long, drooping corymbs of scarlet red flowers with the individual flowers up to 2.8 inches (7 cm) long.
-Flowers appear in borne in late summer and fall.
+Fuchsia boliviana is a medium evergreen shrub with large hairy mid-green leaves and red petioles.
+It grows up to 13.1 feet (4 m) tall and has large, up to 8 inches (20 cm) long, drooping corymbs of scarlet red flowers.
+The individual flowers are up to 2.8 inches (7 cm) long.
+They appear in late summer and fall.
 After flowering, the plant bears up to 1 inch (2.5 cm) long red-purple edible fruit.

 USDA hardiness zone 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).